Harriet Cohen: Biography

 Harriet Cohen was born in London.
 Her younger sister was the singer Myra Verney (1905-1993) and she was a distant cousin of the pianist Irene Scharrer.
 She studied piano at the Royal Academy of Music under Tobias Matthay, having won the Ada Lewis scholarship at the age of 12 followed by the Sterndale Bennett Prize in 1913.
 She made her debut at a Chappell's Sunday concert at the Queen's Hall a year later.
 At this stage Cohen also had ambitions to be a composer: her Russian Impressions for piano (composed circa 1913) became her only original compositions to be published.

 Her first major appearance was in 1920 when she appeared at the Wigmore Hall in a joint recital with the tenor John Coates.
 She became particularly associated with contemporary British music, giving the world premiere of Ralph Vaughan Williams' Piano Concerto (which was written for her) and recording Edward Elgar's Piano Quintet with the Stratton Quartet under the composer's supervision.
 A number of composers wrote music specifically for her, including John Ireland, Béla Bartók, Ernest Bloch and E. J. Moeran, and particularly Sir Arnold Bax (Cohen's lover), who wrote most of his piano pieces for her.
 This includes the music for David Lean's 1948 film version of Oliver Twist.
 He also composed Concertino for Left Hand for her after she lost the use of her right hand in 1948.
 The last six pieces in the collection Mikrokosmos by Bartók are dedicated to her.

+Cohen made the first of several BBC Radio broadcasts in 1927.
+She appeared on the BBC's nascent television service as early as 2 May 1938, performing music by Thomas Arne and Bach in a half-hour concert at their Alexandra Palace studio.

-Harriet Cohen dedicated an important effort to the performance of the Tudor composers at a time when this was unusual, and gave recitals of works by William Byrd and Orlando Gibbons and also of Henry Purcell.
+She dedicated an important effort to the performance of the Tudor composers at a time when this was unusual, and gave recitals of works by William Byrd and Orlando Gibbons and also of Henry Purcell.
 She was considered one of the finest performers of J. S. Bach's keyboard music, winning outstanding praise from the musicologist Alfred Einstein.
 Pablo Casals, also, invited her to play Bach with his orchestra at Barcelona, and Wilhelm Furtwängler extended a similar invitation on hearing her in Switzerland.
 She gave the first 'all-Bach' recital at the Queen's Hall in 1925.